EPFLiGHT/cumulator/README.rst

 Overview
 ========

-CUMULATOR — a tool to quantify and report the carbon footprint of Machine Learning computations and communication in academia and healthcare
+CUMULATOR — a tool to quantify and report the carbon footprint of machine learning computations and communication in academia and healthcare

 Aim
 ___